Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 Donation protected

-LAST UPDATED - 27 September 2024
+LAST UPDATED - 1 SEPTEMBER 2025

-'There must be a future with a just and stable peace - a free and secure Ukraine - and the beginning of a generation's long process of healing and reconciliation' - Archbishop of Canterbury, Justin Welby
+'There must be a future with a just and stable peace - a free and secure Ukraine - and the beginning of a generation's long process of healing and reconciliation' - Former Archbishop of Canterbury, Justin Welby

-Maybe I am the face of this but, without your support and generosity, none of this would be possible.
-Recently, I went on a field visit with two surgeons (Ihor Shulzhyk, Neo-Natal and Inna Shulzhyk, Emergency) from Okhmatdyt to Hostomel and Ivankiv to continue our project work.
-The following day, Ihor wrote to me:
+Some months ago, I went on a field visit with two surgeons (Ihor Shulzhyk, Neo-Natal and Inna Shulzhyk, Emergency) from Okhmatdyt National Children's Hospital; the following day, Ihor wrote:

 Good morning, Nick!

-I absolutely agree with you, it was amazing day and frankly speaking I don’t know how to express my respect, gratitude and joy related to you!
+It was amazing day and frankly speaking I don’t know how to express my respect, gratitude and joy related to you!
 Thanks to your help many people will have a chance to live, or for better life!

-Thank you, everyone, for your unwavering support and generosity throughout these long days.
+This is why we continue to do what we do.
 We have been able to support many initiatives; you can read about some of these below.
-Our work is far from done; as we move forward, we have established projects with longevity; these are, perhaps, more important than before as we help many come to terms with life changing injuries.
+Our work is far from done; as we move forward, we have established projects with longevity; these are, perhaps, more important than before as we help many come to terms with life changing situations.

 INTRODUCTION